-We’ll visit the ancient site of Babylon, the Mesopotamian marshes, see the holy city of Karbala and the southern city of Basra.
-We cover a huge amount of ground with our expert local guide explaining all as we go.
-We’ll be walking on the street and meeting people who are extremely eager to meet foreigners after their country was off limit for years!
-Prepare for all your preconceived ideas to be challenged but also to have a lot of fun!
+You’ll visit the ancient site of Babylon, the Mesopotamian marshes, see the holy city of Karbala and the southern city of Basra.
+We cover a huge amount of ground with our expert local guide explaining all as we go and taking us on the safest route.
+You’ll be walking on the street and meeting people who are extremely eager to meet foreigners after their country was off limit for years!
+Prepare for all your preconceived ideas to be challenged but also to have a lot of fun.

 After our time in Baghdad comes to close we will board a flight and head to Iraqi Kurdistan a prospective new nation protected by the Peshmerga which were at the forefront of the fight with ISIS.
 Despite its significance and proximity to probably the most tense area in the world, Kurdistan offers not only safety, but beautiful scenery, famed in Middle Eastern literature as a paradise on earth, with more than 3500 archaeological sites, and some of the most friendly and welcoming people on earth.